helsingborg-stad/Blade/README.md

 ## Usage

 ### Initialize blade engine:
 This can be done either as a local instance or as a global reusable instance.
+The global instance is recommended better performance and less memory usage.

 #### Locally
 ```php